Universal Vision-Language Dense Retrieval: Learning A Unified Representation Space for Multi-Modal Retrieval: Abstract

 \section{Abstract}

-This paper presents Vision-Language Universal Search (VL-UnivSearch), which builds a unified model for multi-modality retrieval.
-VL-UnivSearch encodes query and multi-modality sources in a universal embedding space for searching related candidates and routing modalities.
-To learn a tailored embedding space for multi-modality retrieval, VL-UnivSearch proposes two techniques: 1) Universal embedding optimization, which contrastively optimizes the embedding space using the modality-balanced hard negatives; 2) Image verbalization method, which bridges the modality gap between images and texts in the raw data space.
-VL-UnivSearch achieves the state-of-the-art on the multi-modality open-domain question answering benchmark, WebQA, and outperforms all retrieval models in each single modality task.
-It demonstrates that universal multi-modality search is feasible to replace the divide-and-conquer pipeline with a united model and also benefit per modality tasks.
-All source codes of this work will be released via Github.
+This paper presents Universal Vision-Language Dense Retrieval (UniVL-DR), which builds a unified model for multi-modal retrieval.
+UniVL-DR encodes queries and multi-modality resources in an embedding space for searching candidates from different modalities.
+To learn a unified embedding space for multi-modal retrieval, UniVL-DR proposes two techniques: 1) Universal embedding optimization strategy, which contrastively optimizes the embedding space using the modality-balanced hard negatives; 2) Image verbalization method, which bridges the modality gap between images and texts in the raw data space.
+UniVL-DR achieves the state-of-the-art on the multi-modal open-domain question answering benchmark, WebQA, and outperforms all retrieval models on the two subtasks, text-text retrieval and text-image retrieval.
+It demonstrates that universal multi-modal search is feasible to replace the divide-and-conquer pipeline with a united model and also benefits single/cross modality tasks.
+All source codes of this work are available at \url{https://github.com/OpenMatch/UniVL-DR}.